mgebiesheuvel/webapp-serve/readme.md

 # Webapp Serve
 A quick and easy way to serve web applications using [Docker](https://www.docker.com).
-It will serve both a web application and MySQL database.
+It will serve both a web application and MySQL database, including PHPMyAdmin.

 ## Requirements
 - [Docker](https://docs.docker.com/install/)